jake-nyquist/stylus-p256-example/README.md

 ## deploying

-install the dependency for cargo-stylus, which is the deployer
+install the dependency for cargo-stylus, which is the deployer library.

 ```$ cargo install cargo-stylus```

 ```$ cargo stylus deploy --wasm-file-path=out/p256.wasm```